cristianglezm/FlowerEvolver-WASM/README.md

 > to initialize at the start: self.canvas = new OffscreenCanvas(radius * 2, radius * 3);
 > if you use FEService, you don't need a canvas, it will auto inject a canvas object into self or document.body

+## News

+* The version 3.0.0 brings 3D flower generation.
+* The version 2.0.0 integrates FEService to create flowers easily.

 ## Building

 Follow these steps to download, build, and run the project.